kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ## Pandas

-The concept of DataFrames has been initially established in the R programming language.
+The concept of dataframes has been initially established in the R programming language.
 Pandas, released in 2008, has brought dataframes to Python.
 Due to growing Python's popularity, pandas has, over time, become the default choice for many data science and analytics tasks.

 Despite the wide adoption, pandas has several drawbacks, which inspired many new open-source and commercial products.
 The creator of pandas alone, Wes McKinney, famously wrote ["10 Things I Hate About pandas"](https://wesmckinney.com/blog/apache-arrow-pandas-internals/) on his blog, including aspects such as poor memory management, inefficient data types, and lack of query planning and multicore execution.